ton-community/tlb-codegen/README.md

  - `HashmapE n Value` -> `Dictionary<bigint, Value>` (or `Dictionary<number, Value>` if n <= 64) (loaded with `Dictionary.load`, stored with `storeDict`)
  - `HashmapAugE n Value Extra` -> `Dictionary<bigint, {value: Value, extra: Extra}>` (or `number` instead of `bigint` if `n <= 64`) (loaded with `Dictionary.load`, stored with `storeDict`)

-Please note that the tricky thing here with `HashmapAugE` is that in `TLB` scheme extra is [stored](https://github.com/ton-blockchain/ton/blob/062b7b4a92dd67e32d963cf3f04b8bc97d8b7ed5/crypto/block/block.tlb#L49) not only with values, but in intermediate nodes as well.
-However `Dictionary` in ton-core doesn't store the intermediate nodes.
+> Please note that the tricky thing here with `HashmapAugE` is that in `TLB` scheme extra is [stored](https://github.com/ton-blockchain/ton/blob/062b7b4a92dd67e32d963cf3f04b8bc97d8b7ed5/crypto/block/block.tlb#L49) not only with values, but in intermediate nodes as well.
+However `Dictionary` in [@ton/core](https://github.com/ton-org/ton-core) doesn't store the intermediate nodes.
 That is why `HashmapAugE` can be correctly loaded by the generated code, but storing is incorrect.

+> Please note that `BinTree` is not supported yet.
+In the future it will be supported as built-in type `BinTree` from [@ton/core](https://github.com/ton-org/ton-core).

 ## License